 Today is Reformation Day.
-Each year on October 31, Reformation Day is celebrated by Protestants who wish to commemorate an important event that happened four hundred ninety-nine years ago.
+Each year on October 31, Reformation Day is celebrated by Protestants who wish to commemorate an important event that happened many years ago on this date.
 On October 31, 1517, Martin Luther, who at that time was a Roman Catholic priest and theology professor, nailed his Ninety-five Theses to a church door in Wittenberg, Germany.
 In doing so, Luther invited debate over the selling of indulgences.
 Amongst other things, he took issue with some within the Roman Catholic Church that preached “that as soon as the money clinks into the money chest, the soul flies out of purgatory.”
 (95 Theses #27) Many mark October 31, 1517 as the beginning of the Protestant Reformation.

 The Protestant Reformation is one of my favorite history topics.
 Learning about it helped me grow in my understanding of the biblical doctrine of justification and become more acquainted with important characters in church history like Martin Luther, John Calvin, and Ulrich Zwingli.
 (It also provided me with a name for my favorite pet parakeet Zwingly.
 I miss that little guy.)

 There was a time when I knew little about the Reformation.
 When my husband and I were fairly young in our faith, we realized there was a big gap in our knowledge about that part of church history.
 What exactly was this mysterious Reformation that we heard other Christians mention from time to time?
 Having both been raised Catholic and experiencing our own mini-reformation after we were both saved, we were more than a little curious to learn all we could about the Reformation.
 Back then, the Internet was not the resource it is today; so we utilized old history books from used book stores, new books, VHS movies and documentaries, and messages on cassette tape.
 Remember VHS and cassette tapes!?